AanZee/harbour/site/docs/_variables/icons.md

 ### Optimizing and exporting icons

-To keep Harbour icons as small and flexible as possible we need to take a few basic principles into account:
+To keep the icons as small and flexible as possible we need to take a few basic principles into account:
 * make sure the final icon shape consists of as few paths as possible
 * flatten and merge your paths and shapes as much as possible
-* remove unnecessary vectorpoints
+* remove unnecessary vector points
 * avoid groupings
 * use shapes (outlines and fill) in stead of lines with a line weight.
 * convert text elements to shapes (outlines)